-10.13 It is considered the use of the premises as residential use would result in less noise and disturbance than what would have been experienced from the club when it was in operation.
+- 10.13 It is considered the use of the premises as residential use would result in less noise and disturbance than what would have been experienced from the club when it was in operation.
 The apartments would have minimal external amenity area.
-Environmental Services raise no objections and it is considered the proposal would not have a detrimental impact on residential amenity of existing or future occupiers in regard to either noise or air pollution, and would accord with policy EP4 of the UDP, PLP52 of the PDLP and chapter 11 of the NPPF.

-- 10.14 Turning to space about building distances, Policy BE12 of the UDP sets out the normally recommended minimum distances between habitable and non-habitable room windows for new dwellings.
+Environmental Services raise no objections and it is considered the proposal would not have a detrimental impact on residential amenity of existing or future occupiers in regard to either noise or air pollution, and would accord with policy EP4 of the UDP, PLP52 of the PDLP and chapter 11 of the NPPF. - 10.14 Turning to space about building distances, Policy BE12 of the UDP sets out the normally recommended minimum distances between habitable and non-habitable room windows for new dwellings.
 New dwellings should be designed to provide privacy and open space for their occupants and physical separation from adjacent property and land.
 Distances less than those specified will be acceptable if it can be shown that by reason of permanent screening, changes in level or innovative design no detriment would be caused to existing or future occupiers of the dwellings or to any adjacent premises.
 Physical separation of this building from adjacent land and property is a key consideration. - 10.15 The proposals on the whole would accord with Policy BE12 and would to a certain extent, in particular adjacent to the northern and eastern shared boundaries, increase the current distances to the neighbouring sites by reduction of the overall footprint of the building.
-However there are concerns related to the resultant impact on the adjoining neighbouring plot of no. 16 New Road, from the overbearing and oppressive impact of the scale of the two storey extension.
-This would have a projection of 9m from the rear wall of the host building. - 10.16 In the main, the proposals would provide an adequate level of privacy for the existing and future residents of the proposed apartments.
-However, officers are concerned with the potential loss of light and overbearing impact to the neighbouring residential plot to the north no.16 New Road.
-The proposals in the siting, scale and mass are considered to cause an adverse impact to the amenities currently enjoyed by the occupiers of this neighbouring property, contrary to Policy D2 of the UDP which seeks to ensure that new development does not prejudice residential amenity.
-This policy is consistent with one of the core planning principles of the National Planning Policy Framework (the Framework), which seeks to provide a good standard of amenity for all existing and future occupants of land and buildings.
-This is reflected in Policy PLP 24b of the emerging local plan.
+With regards to previous concerns, in particular to the impact on the amenities of the neighbouring plot no. 16 New Road from an overbearing and oppressive impact arising from the scale, mass and height of the proposed rear extension, the revised proposals address these concerns.
+The distance proposed (3.5m), from the party boundary with no. 16 New Road and overall projection (9m) of the rear extension would remain the same as originally proposed.
+However, the reduced scale and height, whereby only 700mm of the extension would extend beyond the eaves of the host building, is considered to have minimal impact on the amenities of occupiers of no. 16 New Road.
+Furthermore, the revised proposals, by removing the existing tall wall/structure on the party boundary with no. 16, would improve the outlook for the occupants of this property by providing a more open aspect between the two sites. - 10.16 In the main, the proposals due to the revised scale, massing and siting of the rear extension, would provide an adequate level of privacy for the existing residents and future residents of the proposed apartments.
+In addition, the plans as amended achieve a headroom of no less than 1.8m to the eaves of the rear extension.
+On the whole, the proposals would provide adequate internal usable space areas within apartment nos.
+5 and 6 and generally accord with the 'Technical housing standards', which sets out nationally described space standards for new dwellings/flats. - 10.17 The level amenity to be provided for the future occupants of these two apartments would be acceptable.
+It is also acknowledged anyone taking up residency in these apartments will be aware of the internal usable space available before occupancy.
+In addition given these apartments would have access to a communal external area and would be served by adequate sized dormer windows to provide natural light into the living areas, officers are supportive of the revised proposals.